isomerpages/ncss-ssi/_training/Funding Information/skillsfuture-singapore-ssg-funding.md

 ### For Volunteers

-If you are a volunteer, you can qualify for the SSG Funding Scheme for Training of Organisation-Sponsored Volunteers as long as you and your organisation fulfil the all the eligibility criteria stated below.
+If you are a volunteer, you can qualify for the SSG Funding Scheme for Training of Organisation-Sponsored Volunteers as long as you and your organisation fulfil all of the eligibility criteria stated below.
 Volunteers who are not Singaporeans, PRs or LTVP+ holders can apply directly to VCF for funding.

 |Party|Eligibity Criteria|